 - Perform a dropped object analysis

 The workshop instructor is Abin Pulivelil, Principal Engineer.
 He has been working in the Design and fabrication of Offshore platforms since 2007.
 He holds a Master’s degree in Structural Engineering and an expert in the field of Finite Element and non-linear analysis of structures.
 Chris Kubes, Senior Engineer, will be on hand to support.
-Chris has been with DNV GL working as a software support engineer for floating structure design with DNV GL and has been in this position for the past 6 years.
+Chris has been with DNV working as a software support engineer for floating structure design with DNV and has been in this position for the past 6 years.
 He graduated with an aerospace degree in 2002 and has worked in the aerospace and offshore fields as an engineer for the past 17 years.